- Arts and Design»

 Items required to complete this project

-- A plastic cake stand which has layers which can be separated from one another as shown below.
+- An which has layers which can be separated from one another as shown below. acrylic 3 tier cake stand

 - Mortar mix which contains cement and sand (10kg)